SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 1. In the first scheme, what if a client grabs a sequence number and holds it for a long time before sending a request?
 What may happen is that replicas will block in order to wait for that request's arrival.
 2. In the second scheme, what if we have many replicas sending requests?
 Scalability would be an issue and the RM (or the agency receiving all requests) would become the bottleneck.

-We would use a new scheme instead in our peoject.
+We would instead use a new scheme in our project.
 This scheme only involves replicas themselves and it is easy to implement.

 ### Polite Client Assumption